Manufactured Housing Programs

 Manufactured Home Installation Program

-Effective October 20, 2008, the Manufactured Home Installation Program will be available to ensure that states have in place a minimum installation standard and an operating installation program.
-For states where HUD will administer the Manufactured Home Installation Program, HUD will ensure that trainers of installers planning to work in HUD-administered states are registered with HUD, and that persons planning to install homes in HUD-administered states are licensed by HUD.
+HUD’s Manufactured Home Installation Program was established in 2008 to ensure that all states have minimum installation standards and operating installation programs in place for manufactured homes.
+For states where HUD administers the Manufactured Home Installation Program, HUD ensures that trainers of installers working in HUD-administered states are registered with HUD, and that installers of homes in HUD-administered states are licensed by HUD.

 Questions regarding the program, regulations, or forms can be directed to mhsinstallation@hud.gov.